Sep 30, 2021

 <canvas id=”TestCanvas” width=”200″ height=”100″></canvas> var c = document.getElementById(“TestCanvas”); var context = c.getContext(“2d”); context.fillStyle = “#FF0000”; context.fillRect(0,0,140,75);

 The Menu Element

-The newly added <menu> and <menuitem> elements are components of the interactive elements specifications and examples of web developmen.
+The newly added <menu> and <menuitem> elements are components of the interactive element specifications.

-These two items can be used to ensure enhanced web interactivity.
-The <menu> tag is used to represent menu commands in mobile and desktop applications for simplicity purposes.
+These two items can be used in web development to ensure enhanced web interactivity.
+The <menu> tag represents menu commands in mobile and desktop applications for simplicity purposes.
 One possible usage of the menu tag is:

 <body contextmenu=”new-menu”> <menu id=” new-menu” type=”context”> <menuitem>Hello!</menuitem> </menu> </body>

 Customizable Data Attributes

 While it is possible to add custom attributes to the older versions of HTML, it’s risky.
 Custom attributes can sometimes stop a page from rendering completely in HTML4 and cause incorrect or invalid documents.